A rediscovery of music and methods of the past and what they can teach us today through the work of eleven composers who also happened to be women.

 Geliot, C. 2000.
 Mel Bonis.
 Femme et compositeur (1858-1937).
 Univers musical.

 Rosenman, R.H.
 2017.
 A Rosary Among the Roses: Tracing Pastoral Allusions and Spiritual Resonances in Chamber Music by Mel Bonis.
+Thesis.
 Wesleyan University.

 Tsou, J.S.
 1994.
 Bonis, Mélanie Hélène.
 The New Grove dictionary of Women Composers.
 London, Macmillan.